jacobkap/fastDummies/cran-comments.md

 ## Reverse dependencies

-There are 43 reverse dependencies. revdepcheck::revdep_check() returns OK for all 43.
+There are 54 reverse dependencies.
+53 returned OK.
+MplusAutomation showed a new WARNING ("moving package to final location failed, copying instead") which is a Windows file-system/permissions issue unrelated to changes in fastDummies.